phonexicum/DHP-PE-RA-FDM/README.md

 # DHP_PE_RA_FDM

+`mpi-cuda` branch is created to write DHP-PE-RA-FDM algorithm with cuda acceleration for ***Tesla X2070*** videocards under lomonosov supercomputer.

 ***DHP_PE_RA_FDM*** - Dirichlet-Problem-Poisson's-Equation-Rectangular-Area-Finite-Difference-Method

 This algorithm solves the Dirichlet problem for Poisson's equation in rectangular area using "steep descent iterations" for first several iterations and "conjugate gragient iterations" afterwards.